-CERS TRS of Ky
+CERS

-Price inflation 2.30% 2.5%
+Inflation 2.30%

+Payroll growth rate 2.00%

-Cost-of-living adjustment 0.0% 0.0%
+Cost-of-living adjustment 0.00%

-Salary increases 3.30% - 10.30% 3.0-7.5%
+Salary Increases-NonHazardous 3.30% - 10.30%

+Salary Increases-Hazardous 3.55% - 19.05%

-Investment rate of return 6.25% 7.1%
+Investment rate of return 6.25%

-For CERS, mortality tables were revised for the 2019 measurement based on an experience study completed in March 2019.
-The mortality table used for active members was the PUB-2010 General Mortality table, for the non-hazardous system, and the PUB-2010 Public Safety Mortality table for the Hazardous system, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+For CERS, mortality tables used for active members was the PUB-2010 General Mortality table, for the non-hazardous system, and the PUB-2010 Public Safety Mortality table for the Hazardous system, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
 For healthy retired members and beneficiaries, the mortality table used is a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2019.
 For disabled members, the table used is the PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.

 For CERS, the long-term expected return on plan assets is reviewed as part of the regular experience studies prepared every five years, at a minimum.
 The most recent analysis, performed for the period covering fiscal years 2014 through 2018, is outlined in a report dated April 18, 2019.

-Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
-These ranges were combined to produce the long- term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term expected rate of return was determined by using a building block method in which best estimate ranges of expected future real rates of returns are developed for each asset class.
+The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
+The target allocation and best estimates of arithmetic real rate of return for each major asset class is summarized the table below.
+The current long-term inflation assumption is 2.3% per annum for both the non-hazardous and hazardous plan.